juancarlosjr97/codespaces-git-playground/README.md

 ### Running Python script

-Execute the below script to run the Python code located in [`main.py`](./src/main.py):
+Execute the below script to run the Python code located in [`main.py`][6]:

 ```bash
 python -m src.main
 ```

-Upon successful execution, the script will return: `Congratulations, you are running the python script from a GitHub Codespace environment.
+Upon successful execution, the script will return: `Congratulations, you are running the Python script from a GitHub Codespace environment.
 Now, it is 29-01-2024 22:29 and time for further development.`

 Please note that the date and time will vary depending on when the script is run.

 ### Updating the Script

 1. Open the python file located on `./src/main.py`
-2. Update the line [4](./src/main.py#L4) by updating the `strftime` to `%d-%m-%Y %H:%M:%S`.
+2. Update the line [4][7] by updating the `strftime` to `%d-%m-%Y %H:%M:%S`.
 This update will format the date to include seconds.
-3. Run the Python script again and should return the date as string with seconds.
+3. Run the Python script again and should return the date as a string with seconds.
 For example, `29-01-2024 22:35:35`.

-Congratulations, you have updated the python script!
+Congratulations, you have updated the Python script!

 ### Committing and Pushing the changes

-After doing the changes, the next steps is to commit and push the changes to your GitHub repository.
+After making the changes, the next step is to commit and push the changes to your GitHub repository.

-_In order to do this step, the project needs to be created from the template in order to have permission to do changes to the project.
-Follow this steps [Creating a repository from a template](#creating-a-repository-from-a-template)_
+_To do this step, the project needs to be created from the template in order to have permission to make changes to the project.
+Follow these steps [Creating a repository from a template][8]_

 1. Stage the changes